Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 == From AST to CFG

-An AST is recursive and hierarchical.
+ASTs are recursive and hierarchical.
-Program execution, however, is sequential (instruction-by-instruction) and sometimes jumps between blocks.
+Program execution is sequential (instruction-by-instruction) and sometimes jumps between blocks.
-A CFG "flattens" the recursive structure into a graph.
+A CFG "flattens" recursive structure into a graph.

 #definition(title: "Control Flow Graph")[
   A *Control Flow Graph* is a directed graph $G = (V, E, v_"entry")$ where: